Facebook

 Advances in data availability, Earth observation technologies, and geospatial sciences have transformed our ability to map Global Surface Water Extents (GSWE).
 However, traditional GSWE mapping has been limited to static estimates, with more recent efforts focusing on annual averages and temporal attributes like frequency and occurrence of long-term variations.
 We harnessed remotely sensed Sentinel-2 based near real-time Dynamic World land cover product to produce the first public, routinely available 10-meter resolution global surface water datasets.
 Our key contribution is an Open Science operational framework to rapidly extract the latest available Dynamic World products every 2-5 days, run geospatial analytics, and create actionable water information for educators, researchers, and stakeholders at any scale of practical interest.

-This dataset has been developed by the Hydrology & Hydroinformatics Innovation Lab at the University of Texas at Arlington, United States.
+This dataset was developed by the Hydrology & Hydroinformatics Innovation Lab at the University of Texas at Arlington, United States.

 License information was derived automatically